 The Five Exercises of Falun Gong

 Qigong is a science of the human body that is not commonly explored or well understood in the West yet.
-Many practices of the East, on the other hand, including Chinese medicine, have acknowledged and studied the conscious energy, and its circulation through energy channels of the body for thousands of years.
-Understanding of the energy channels and how they can be unblocked, opened, widened for health benefit of ones body, is the foundation of traditional healing systems of the east.
+Many practices of the East, on the other hand, including Chinese medicine, have acknowledged and studied life-energy, and its circulation through energy channels of the body for thousands of years.
+Understanding of the energy channels and how they can be unblocked, opened, and widened for health benefits, is the foundation of traditional healing systems of the East.

-Similarly, qigong practices teach how to work with the life-energy of the body, how to improve its circulation inside the body, and at advanced levels it even talks about transforming the life-energy of the body into more potent energy, called gong.
-(Western science could describe it as something as bio-energy transformation at a sub-molecular level.)
+Similarly, qigong practices teach how to work with the life-energy of the body, how to improve its circulation inside the body, and at advanced levels, it even talks about transforming the life-energy of the body into more potent energy, called gong.

 Qigong exercises are often very slow-moving, sometimes even completely motionless.
 The practice of Falun Gong offers four standing exercises that include stretching movements, holding still positions, and slow movements that lead the energy through the body.
 It also includes sitting meditation.